This tree is not a single family tree but rather a compilation of the

 I am descended from Richard Pepler who was married to

-data base of all the Peplers in England I could find.
-Hopefully, I would
+form a data base of all the Peplers in England I could find.
+Hopefully, I would eventually

 As of January 2010, I have found Richard's marriage record to Fanny Turpen in 1797 in

 Lambeth.
 One of the witnesses is a Henry Pepler that would fit with the Richard born in

 Great Stanmore and his brother.
 Since this Richard is also of the correct age to be

 mine, I think I finally have a fit.

 To PAUSE scrolling

 There are several separate lines of Peplxxs and to help identify them I have given them numbers

 the suffix position.
 Those with numbers starting in 10xx or 20xx are lines that appear to